devpedrodiass/Ignite-Timer/README.md

  - React Hook Form
  - Zod
  - Immer
- - Date FNS
  - Context API
  - Reducers
  - LocalStorage
- - ESLINT

 ### ✔ You can:
-- Start the timer typing a new Project name and choosing the minutes amount for that
+- Start a Timer
-- See all the Projects that you worked and the progress of them
+- See all the history of Timers

  ## 📸 Screenshot Section